Har-Ber Village is a great place to bring the family!

 Walk the Nature Trail, enjoy a picnic in the Picnic Pavilion, and explore the Kid's Corner and other hands-on exhibits throughout the museum.

-New this year, Har-Ber Village will offer a series of Saturday activities so visitors can explore some aspect of history, the arts or the sciences in hands-on fashion—all season long!
-Some of these experiences will take place at the museum; others will take place at off-site locations in the Grove community.
-Click below to check our calendar to find out what new activities have been added!
+Throughout the month of August 2019, Har-Ber Village offers a series of Saturday activities so visitors can explore some aspect of history, the arts or the sciences in hands-on fashion.
+Click below to check our calendar to find out more about these activities!

 Backpacks are available for families wanting to provide a more in-depth museum experience for their children.
 Activity cards, books, and other items help children to focus in a fun yet educational way on some aspect of Har-Ber Village collections and exhibits.
 Several themes are available.
 Ask about this program when you arrive at the admissions desk, and staff will check out a backpack to your family (one per family please!).